Judi Shils | Founder & Executive Director, Turning Green & Conscious Kitchen

-Judi has spent the last 24 years of her life spearheading grassroots community projects.
-The dearth of answers around Marin County’s high cancer rates led Judi to found the nonprofit Search for the Cause, now Turning Green, a global student-led movement advocating for healthy food, safer products, and ethical businesses.
-She is also the force behind The Conscious Kitchen, a paradigm shifting model for school food service, transitioning school meals from pre-packaged, processed, heat-and-serve to chef-prepared, scratch cooked local, organic food, cooked in on-site zero waste kitchens.
-Believing that access to healthy food is a right, not a privilege, she began this work on a campus where 95% of children live below the poverty line, qualifying for free-and-reduced government-subsidized school meals.
-Moving to the Bay Area in 1989 and becoming a mother to daughter Erin changed the course of Judi’s life.
-Prior to this, she was an Emmy Award-winning television producer for 25 years with ABC Sports, FOX and Oxygen, founded The Diary Project forum for youth at the onset of the internet, and ran a successful student art exhibition, Celebrate Arts.
-Judi has been a consultant with the California Coastal Commission around public education for the past two decades.
+Judi has spent the last 25 years of her life spearheading grassroots community projects.
+The dearth of answers around Marin County’s high cancer rates led Judi to found the nonprofit Search for the Cause, now Turning Green, a global student-led movement advocating for healthy food, safe products, and ethical business.
+She is also the force behind Conscious Kitchen, a paradigm shifting model for school food service, transitioning school meals from pre-packaged, processed, heat-and-serve to chef-prepared, scratch cooked local, organic food, cooked in low waste school kitchens.
+Believing access to healthy food is a right, not a privilege, she began this work on a campus where 95% of children live below the poverty line, qualifying for free-and-reduced government-subsidized school meals.
+This framework is presently serving as a demonstration model and catalyst for state policy change.
+Prior to this work, Judi was an Emmy Award-winning television producer with ABC Sports, FOX and Oxygen, founded The Diary Project forum for youth at the onset of the internet, and ran a successful student art exhibition, Celebrate Arts.
+Judi has also served as a consultant with the California Coastal Commission around public education for the past two decades.

 Guillaume Pfahl | Executive Chef